Florida Blue Crab Guidelines and Tips

 Trap Requirements

-All blue crab traps must follow Florida law:
+All recreational blue crab traps must comply with Florida law:

 -